I-invincib1e/Here-i-come-Python/CODE_OF_CONDUCT.md

 # Code of Conduct

-We are committed to a welcoming and inclusive community.
+We keep this space welcoming and helpful.

-- Be respectful and considerate.
+- Be respectful
-- Assume positive intent and be helpful.
+- Assume positive intent
-- No harassment, hate speech, or personal attacks.
+- No harassment or personal attacks

-If you experience or witness unacceptable behavior, please open an issue or contact the maintainers.
+If something feels off, open an issue or contact the maintainers.